 The following diagram indicates the minimum deployment pattern used for high availability.

-EI Analytics supports a deployment scenario that has focus on high availability (HA) along with HA processing.
-To enable HA processing, you should have two EI Analytics servers in a cluster.
+DAS supports a deployment scenario that has focus on high availability (HA) along with HA processing.
+To enable HA processing, you should have two DAS servers in a cluster.

-For this deployment, both the EI Analytics nodes should be configured to receive all events.
+For this deployment, both the DAS nodes should be configured to receive all events.
 To achieve this, clients can either send all the requests to both the nodes or each request to any one of the two nodes (i.e., using load balancing or failover mechanisms).
 If clients send all the requests to both nodes, the user has to specify that events are duplicated in the cluster (i.e., the same event comes to all the members of the cluster).
-Alternatively, if a client sends a request to one node, internally it sends that particular request to the other node as well.
-This way, even if the clients send requests to only one node, both EI Analytics nodes receive all the requests.
+Alternatively, if a client sends a request to one node, internally it will send that particular request to the other node as well.
+This way, even if the clients send requests to only one node, both DAS nodes will receive all the requests.

-In this scenario, one EI Analytics node works in active mode and the other works in passive mode.
-However, both nodes process all the data.
+In this scenario, one DAS node works in active mode and the other works in passive mode.
+However, both nodes process the whole data.

-If the active node fails, the other node becomes active and receives all the requests.
+If the active node fails, the other node becomes active as receives all the requests.

-When the failed node is up again, it fetches all the internal states of the current active node via synching.
+When the failed node is up again, through syncing, it will fetch all the internal states of the current active node.

-The newly arrived node then becomes the passive node and starts processing all the incoming messages to keep its state synched with the active node so that it can become active if the current active node fails.
+The newly arrived node will then become the passive node, and start processing all the incoming messages to keep its state allied with the active node, such that it can become active if the current active node fails.

-Before you configure a minimum high availability EI Analytics cluster, the following needs to be carried out.
+Before you configure a minimum high availability DAS cluster, the following needs to be carried out.

 - Follow the steps below to set up MySQL.